pablos123/environment/docs/bash-coding-standards.md

 ## Anatomy of a script

-Every script follows the same fixed top-down order.
-No deviations.
+Every executable script follows the same fixed top-down order — no deviations, including three-line wrappers.

 The strict header order, top to bottom:

 1. Shebang: `#!/usr/bin/env bash`
 2. Header comment (one or two lines).